adrianTNT/junk-email-domains/README.md

 ```
 The actual list is the */raw* file: https://raw.githubusercontent.com/adrianTNT/junk-email-domains/master/raw

-## Sample PHP code to test user email and exit if needed, no libraries or dependencies to install.
+## Sample PHP code to test if given email is a disposable one

 ```php
 <?php